Simplifying and Understanding State Space Models with Diagonal Linear RNNs: Method

+\mi{I think the $y_i$ part should be in a separate equation.
+Both because it is important and separate, and since you go to this equation by saying "can be explicitly unrolled as" which is relevant only to $x_i$ from Eq.
+(1)} where $\Lambda^j$ is element-wise powered $\Lambda$.
+For convenience, define the convolutional kernel $K \in \C^L$ as

-Given an input sequence $u \in \R^L$, one can compute the output $y \in \C^L$ sequentially via the recurrence in Equation \ref{eqn:discrete-i} but sequential computation on long inputs is prohibitively slow.\footnote{Discounted cumulative sum has parallel implementations \cite{Blelloch1990PrefixSA} and is supported by some libraries such as JAX as leveraged in the S5 model \cite{sfive}.
+\mi{A styling choice of course, but IMO it will be clearer to write $K=(\inner{w}{\Lambda^0},\dots,\inner{w}{\Lambda^{L-1}}) \in \C^L$.
+Although it can be inferred, the reader already deals with a lot of notations here and has to keep track of many different dimensions.}Given an input sequence $u \in \R^L$, one can compute the output $y \in \C^L$ sequentially via the recurrence in Equation \ref{eqn:discrete-i} but sequential computation on long inputs is prohibitively slow.\footnote{Discounted cumulative sum has parallel implementations \cite{Blelloch1990PrefixSA} and is supported by some libraries such as JAX as leveraged in the S5 model \cite{sfive}.
 After dropping subscript $i$, Equation \ref{eqn:discrete-i} can be unrolled as $x_k = \sum_{j=0}^k \lambda^{k-j} u_j = \lambda^k \sum_{j=0}^k u_j \lambda^{-j} = \lambda^k \sum_{j=0}^k \tilde{u}_j$ where $\sum_{j=0}^k \tilde{u}_j$ is a vanilla cumulative sum with more extensively supported parallel implementations.
 Unfortunately, this reduction is numerically stable only if $|\lambda| = 1$ and we instead resort to FFT-based convolution (\S\ref{sec:conv-fft}) in this work.} Instead, Equation \ref{eqn:kernel} can be used to compute all elements of $y$ in parallel after computing $K = w_{1\times N}\cdot P_{N \times L}$ with $P_{ik} = \lambda_i^k$.

 Given an input sequence $u \in \R^L$ and the kernel $K \in \C^L$, naively using Equation \ref{eqn:kernel} for computing $y$ would require $O(L^2)$ multiplications.
 This can be done much more efficiently in $O(L\log(L))$ time via Fast Fourier Transform (FFT) (see \S\ref{sec:conv-fft}).